 - Immersing the fellows in an intensive and comprehensive research environment

-- Ensuring that the fellows are intimately involved in all aspects of research
+- Ensuring that the fellows have hands-on experience in all aspects of research

 - Having the fellows serve as part of a well-established team of emergency medicine investigators